-We are eating healthier by consuming lots of fruit and veggies, snacking on dark chocolate or nuts (in moderation of course) instead of chips, and exercising at least 4 times a week.
-To chill out, we head to the beach and hang with friends.
+We are eating healthier by consuming lots of fruit and veggies, snacking on dark chocolate or nuts (in moderation, of course) instead of chips, and exercising at least four times a week.
+To chill out, we head to the beach and hang out with friends.

 And if the pandemic is keeping you inside, some of these tips will keep you sane and occupied.

 1. Work out in Local Parks